aragon/aragon-apps/apps/agent/README.md

 Aragon apps use the ERC-897 [DelegateProxy](https://eips.ethereum.org/EIPS/eip-897) pattern to separate the contract implementation code from the actual instances of the apps, therefore giving the possibility to modify the implementation while keeping the contract's original address.

 One drawback of this approach is that the implementation's constructor cannot be called directly.
-An `initialize()` function is however available that will be called once during the initialization of the contract.
+An `initialize()` function is however available that will be called only once during the initialization of the contract.
 See the [Constructor and initialization](https://hack.aragon.org/docs/aragonos-building#constructor-and-initialization) of the aragonOS documentation for more information.

 ### 4.2.
 Inheritance and implementation